Nintendo Switch 2 setup guide and tips

 The first couple of options are to choose your language and the region you're based in.
 This will set the language your console displays in and the region for your Nintendo eShop.

-3. Set up your internet connect
+3. Set up your internet connection

 Once you're connected, you'll be told that the major day one System Update starts in the background, which is great.
 You'll also need to pick your timezone for the Switch 2's clock.

-5. Connect your Switch 2 Dock
+5. Connect your Switch 2 dock to your TV and power

 At this stage you'll want to take the prompt to connect your Switch 2 dock.
 It's a little different to the original Switch / Switch OLED dock, and the rear panel is a touch stiffer to detach in my experience.
+Be careful prying it off!

 You'll want to connect it to your TV and hook it up to the power next.
 If you have a TV that supports 4K and 120Hz refresh rates then make sure to use the appropriate HDMI slot if available.